War and the Eyes of an Artist

 If viewing on a mobile device, press and swipe left on the pages to turn them.

-Bob’s original, framed paintings, illustrations and sketches are available for display in temporary exhibitions or museum collections.
+Bob’s original, framed paintings, illustrations, and sketches are available for temporary exhibitions or museum collections.
+Ideal for galleries, art institutions, and museums, his work offers a powerful visual narrative of his experiences.

 Samples of original artwork currently in Bob’s South Pacific collection